joedono/House-of-Z/09-the-anguisa-problem/01b-downtime.md

 5. There are several records of attempts by humans to raise a dragon.
 Nearly all of them end in disaster.
 There is one record of a dragon being raised successfully by a humanoid.
 An elven witch named Naviina.
 The dragon reached adulthood having never harmed any humanoid creature.
 Looks like raising a dragon is possible, although Naviina had to devote her entire life to the process.
 6. It is possible to hatch a black dragon egg by submerging it in boiling acid for three days

+Week 1 - Learned 1 and 2 about Black Dragons
+Week 2
+Week 3
+Week 4

 ## Ibal - Buy a Magic Item or Research
 Buy Fine clothes - 15gp.
 For the entire party - 75gp